Maccalariat/ColorToolkit/README.md

 In order to use this code base, you require a legal (of course) version of modern Matlab (I used Matlab 2023) and the Image Processing Toolbox.

+The entry-point for the application is the script "CTB.m" in the root directory.